Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 It is.

-No, it is not.
+It is not.

-Sorry, everyone.
+Sorry everyone.

-You're all thinking, please, let it be Khan.
+You're all thinking, please let it be.

 How about a multi-war badass?

-A World War I and World War II plus more wars badass.
+A World War I and World War II plus more wars bad ass.

 You misspoke.

-Including the Boar War.
-Holy shit.
+Including the Ball War.

-Today's subject is nicknamed the Unkillable
+Today's subject is nicknamed the Unkillable Soldier.

-But he was around in World War I, so I reckon
+But he was around in World War I, so I reckon he might be dead.

-Jess, he is the Unkillable
+Jess, he is the unkillable soldier.

-we'll find out.
-Not the Undiable Soldier.
 Okay, well, we'll find out.

 Not the undiable soldier.

 Okay, how else do you die?
-You may have tripped down the stairs or something.

 And so the stairs killed you.